Skip to main content

 Once hot, add the leek and season with salt and pepper.
 Cook the leek until softened, 4-6 mins, stirring occasionally.

-Add the korma curry paste and half of the garlic to the pan and cook, stirring, for 1 min.
+Add the korma curry paste and half the garlic to the pan and cook, stirring, for 1 min.

 4